hcsullivan12/DarkGeant4-HunterSullivan/README.md

 `-lim-output`

-Pass the following if you wish to have DarkGeant4 load a specific module of configurations.
+Pass the following if you wish to have DarkGeant4 load a specific module of configuration.

 `-module <module name>`

+To specify the amount of threads you wish DarkGeant4 to use during simulations, pass the following command

+`-num-threads #threads`

+where #threads must be an integer value greater than or equal to 1.

 ## Using Python scripts for data analysis